nuvvalaps/Carbon-Emission-Growth/README.md

 ## Findings:
 Japan has a decrease in population beginning around 2010.
 Drop in U.S. emissions around 2008 was caused by to the Great Recession where energy demand decreased.
 Based on the Time Magazine article, “emissions and economic growth have been decoupled, meaning the economy is still growing as emissions fall” for 32 developed and developing countries.
-Factors include:
-    - Efficient use of energy
-    - Low and zero-carbon sources of energy have become more affordable
+Factors (Efficient use of energy, Low and zero-carbon sources of energy have become more affordable, Governmental climate policies)
-    - Governmental climate policies

 GDP per capita has a positive, yet weak, correlation with carbon emissions.
 Population has strong correlation with increase in carbon emissions.
 In the future, we would use total GDP to determine and add detailed sector emissions data.